-Mary Carlson's first experience on a Rick Steves tour was back in 1990, when she was invited to "go along for the ride" on a three-week Best of Europe tour led by Steve Smith and assisted by his wife, Karen.
-By the next summer Mary was apprenticing to be a guide, and by 1993 she was leading tour groups for Rick Steves — the first American woman to do so.
-We caught up with Mary in Edmonds, WA — where she lives with her husband, Martin, and works as a consultant in the Travel Center when she's not in Europe guiding tours.
+Mary Carlson's first experience on a Rick Steves tour was back in 1990, when she was invited to "go along for the ride" on a three-week Best of Europe tour.
+By the next summer Mary was apprenticing to be a guide, and by 1993 she was leading tour groups for Rick Steves.
+We caught up with Mary in Edmonds, WA — where she lives with her husband, Martin, and works as a consultant in the Rick Steves Travel Center when she's not in Europe guiding tours.

-You've been cheerfully guiding tours for Rick Steves for two decades.
+You've been cheerfully guiding tours for Rick Steves for more than two decades.
 Wow!
 What keeps you going?

 That's easy.
 I love being in Europe and I really like the way our tours work.
 I've been lucky to lead many different tour itineraries, so the constant learning experience has been an enjoyable challenge.
 Many winters I've taken classes in art history, European history of various periods, language classes, plus lots of reading on my own.
 It freshens up my knowledge, and what I can teach to my groups.